• Skip to primary navigation

 A blue dutch oven of Irish potato soup with parsley on top and a ladle on a napkin on the left

-OK, so I just confessed to you that this is not MY recipe.
-I have another confession to make: I did not cook the soup either.
-That's right!
-Who then?
-My Irish mother in law of course.
-One Sunday afternoon, last Fall, she showed up at our door with a pot of Irish soup."
+The first time I tried this soup it was made by my mother in law.
+One Sunday afternoon she showed up at our door with a pot of Irish potato soup."
 YUM, and thank you" I said.
 Every now and then it is so nice not to have to cook dinner.

 a ladle of Irish potato soup over a pot of soup with pieces of parsley